hapaxapah/Latin_and_Ancient_Greek_for_NLTK/corpora/README.md

 1. Latin Library
 To download the Latin Library corpus ("http://www.thelatinlibrary.com/indices.html"), enter:

     python Latin_Library_download.py

-Files will be downloaded into same directory in which it was called.
+Files will be downloaded into the directory in which the program was ran.

 2. Perseus Project
 For the Perseus Project's Greek and Latin files[1], enter: